-Before filing any discovery motion, the moving party must attempt to arrange a conference with the opposing party for the purpose of amicably resolving the discovery dispute.
+Before filing any discovery motion, the moving party shall attempt to arrange a conference with the opposing party for the purpose of amicably resolving the discovery dispute.
 The conference may be conducted in person or by telephone.
-The discovery motion must include a certificate stating:
+The discovery motion shall include a certificate stating:

-- (a) that the parties have conferred in person or by telephone as required by this rule and the reasons why they were unable to agree; or - (b) that opposing counsel has refused to confer after reasonable notice.
+(a) that the parties have conferred in person or by telephone as required by this Rule and the reasons why they were unable to agree; or

+(b) that opposing counsel has refused to confer after reasonable notice.

 If the court finds that opposing counsel has willfully failed to confer, or failed to confer in good faith, the court may impose sanctions.
+Adopted April 1, 2002, effective April 1, 2002.

-Chapter 11 ALTERNATIVE DISPUTE RESOLUTION AND SPECIAL MASTERS
+CHAPTER 11 ALTERNATIVE DISPUTE RESOLUTION AND SPECIAL MASTERS